Discography — Bibliography — Blog

 In 1985 MCA Records bought the Chess archives.
 In addition to producing a new album and film with Chuck (Hail!
 Hail!
 Rock 'n' Roll), MCA made true use of the archives.
 They re-released many original albums, and they published some albums/CDs containing rare or previously unreleased material.

 Rock 'n' Roll Rarities (Chess LP 92521, March 1986 ) is a 2-LP set.
 However, it only contains five versions of songs not heard previously.
 These are alternate takes of Sweet Little Sixteen, Rock And Roll Music, Johnny B. Goode, Beautiful Delilah, and Little Queenie.
+Collectors should be aware that some of these versions were glued together from different unreleased takes.
 The most part of this album is used by remixes of known songs.
 This means that MCA used the original tapes but mixed them in a new fashion to show true Stereo.
 The Stereo versions on Rock 'n' Roll Rarities are: Bye Bye Johnny, Nadine, You Never Can Tell, Promised Land, No Particular Place to Go, Little Marie, I Want to Be Your Driver, It Wasn't Me, and Ain't That Just Like a Woman.
 The remaining songs were either well-known or previously published on one of the albums listed here.